CyberSecAI/CyberSecAI.github.io/docs/NotebookML/NotebookML.md

 Documents are loaded via GoogleDrive, PDFs, Text files, Copied text, Web page URL.

-These documents become the corpus where information is retrieved from, with references to the document(s) it was retrieved from.
+These documents become the corpus where information is retrieved from, with references to the document(s) the information was retrieved from.